ngoheen/RAG-final/README.md

 * lg-share-3.js - is for sharing social media on the lightgallery popups and needs work.

 ### This js is just to make the video play onclick and is way more than needed
+All I want is to be able to click on the video that pops up - once - and have it play.
+Right now, without the following js, I have to click on the video and then on the controls that pop in.
 * http://vjs.zencdn.net/5.16.0/video.js
 ```
 <script>